Hausa 1 (PG)

 Scope and syllabus

-The course provides an introduction to Hausa with an emphasis on the practical use of the language.
+This module provides an introduction to Hausa with an emphasis on the practical use of the language.
 The web-based Hausar Baka course provides audio-visual data, in dramatised situations and conversations, set and recorded in Kano, Nigeria.
 Topics covered include a range of everyday situations.
-These data are studied and analysed formally.
+This data is studied and analysed formally.
 The phonetics and phonology of this tone language are the starting points and remain core.
 The varieties of predication, and in particular the patterned verbal system, are studied in detail.

 A series of special PG lectures with associated seminars structured around six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research, and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of their studies.